What is Colyte?

 1. Begin your bowel preparation by drinking 2 liters of Colyte (about ½ of the jug).

 1. Finish drinking the remaining 2 liters of Colyte.
 It is important that you have finished the remaining 2 liters of your colon preparation at least 4 hours prior to your scheduled procedure time.
 You will need to get up early to finish the remaining 2 liters of your colon preparation.
-It is important you have finished drinking the prep 4 hours prior to your scheduled colonoscopy and then nothing by mouth after this time.
-This includes no water, chewing gum, mints or chewing tobacco.
+It is important you have finished drinking the prep 4 hours prior to your scheduled colonoscopy.

-4. If you are of child bearing years you will need to perform a urine pregnancy test prior to sedation.
-This will be done at surgery center.
+5. If you are of child bearing years, you will need to perform a urine pregnancy test prior to sedation.
+This will be done at the Surgery Center.

 Common Questions

-1. Why is it important to drink a split-dose bowel preparation?
-Why is it important to drink 2 liters of Colyte on the morning of your exam?
+1. Why is it important to drink a split dose bowel preparation?

 • This formulation of bowel preparation has shown to be better tolerated by patients and produce better results than other bowel preparations.